denoland/manual/runtime/ffi_api.md

   pointer object or `null` when used as result type like the `pointer` type.
 - [3] `function` type works exactly the same as the `pointer` type as a parameter and result type.
+- [4] `struct` type is for passing and returning C structs by value (copy).
+The `struct` array must enumerate each of the struct's fields' type in order.
+The structs are padded automatically: Packed structs can be defined by using an appropriate amount of `u8` fields to avoid padding.
+Only TypedArrays are supported as structs, and structs are always returned as `Uint8Array`s.

 ## deno_bindgen